pohernqii/alien-vs-zombie/ReadMe.md

 1. Arrow (^  v  <  >)
- -changes the direction of movement of alien
+ -Changes the direction of movement of alien

 2. Health (h)
- -
+ -Adds 20 life to alien.

 3. Pod (p)
- -
+ -Instantly inflicts 10 damage to Zombie when hit by Alien.

 4. Rock ®
- - reveals randomised game objects when encounter by the alien
+ - Reveals randomised game objects when encounter by the alien

 5. Empty